-SMALL BUSINESS DEVELOPMENT CENTER Call (936) 633-5394 FOR INFORMATION
+SMALL BUSINESS DEVELOPMENT CENTER CALL (936) 633-5400 FOR INFORMATION

 The Small Business Development Center was established at the college in October 1991 under a continuing grant from the Small Business Administration and operates as a sub-center of the University of Houston SBDC.
 The center provides consultation and counseling services to small businesses in the service area and serves as an economic development catalyst in helping businesses create jobs.
 These services provide information and advice for starting-up, resolving operational problems, developing resources and funding, and training.
-The center also provides a special service with on-site SBA officers who directly assist small business owners with small business loan services.
+The center also provides a special service with on-site SBA officers who directly assist small business owners with small business loan services in times of disasters.